Single sign-on

 If you don’t see the menu entries, ensure your role has the right [permissions](#singlesign-on-permissionspermissions).

 By default, the user interface page shows a list of SSO groups.
-User provisioning is mandatory, as manually adding users creates local accounts only.
-The User provisioning tab remains grayed out until you have finalized the SSO configuration.
+Account provisioning is mandatory, as manually adding users creates only local accounts.
+The Account provisioning tab remains grayed out until you have finalized the SSO configuration.

 Map the groups defined in your IdP to the Nexthink user roles: